‘That’s Zeus’: Suit filed after lost dog with owner’s number on collar adopted - NewsBreak

 According to a copy of CACC’s intake form, it states the dog was wearing a red collar with the name “Zeus” on it, which Moran-West believes is the same collar that had her number on it.

-Zeus was then transferred to Fetching Tails Foundation, where he was reportedly adopted out.What’s your risk of getting COVID during holiday gatherings?
-Check this interactive map
+Zeus was then transferred to Fetching Tails Foundation, where he was reportedly adopted out.How one kid’s wrong number led to NORAD’s Santa tracker

 The organization said they followed proper protocol, but cannot comment on pending litigation.